playframework/playframework/documentation/manual/javaGuide/main/sql/JavaEbean.md

 > **Caveats:**

-> (1) Because Ebean class enhancement occurs *after* compilation, **do not expect Ebean-generated getter/setters to be available at compilation time.** If you'd prefer to code with them directly, either add the getter/setters explicitly yourself, or ensure that your model classes are compiled before the remainder of your project, eg. by putting them in a separate subproject.
+> (1) Because Ebean class enhancement occurs *after* compilation, **do not expect Ebean-generated getter/setters to be available at compilation time.** If you'd prefer to code with them directly, either add the getter/setters explicitly yourself, or ensure that your model classes are compiled before the remainder of your project, e.g. by putting them in a separate subproject.

 > (2) Enhancement of direct Ebean field access (enabling lazy loading) is only applied to Java classes, not to Scala.
 Thus, direct field access from Scala source files (including standard Play templates) does not invoke lazy loading, often resulting in empty (unpopulated) entity fields.
 To ensure the fields get populated, either (a) manually create getter/setters and call them instead, or (b) ensure the entity is fully populated *before* accessing the fields.